vmcarva/data-projects/Shark Attack Project - Data Cleaning and Wrangling with Pandas/README.md

 ## Task

 Use data wrangling, cleaning, and manipulation with Pandas.
-Start with this messy data set [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks/version/1).
-Import and use data wrangling skills to clean it up, prepare it to be analyzed, and then export it as a clean CSV data file.
+Start by importing this messy data set [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks/version/1).
+Use data wrangling skills to clean it up, prepare it to be analyzed, and then export it as a clean CSV data file.

 ## Technical Requirements